Last updated on December 16, 2025

 Best Blue Commander Payoffs

-Once you’ve picked a mono-blue commander, what do you get for your troubles?
+Once you pick a mono-blue commander, what do you get for your troubles?
 One of the biggest payoffs is access to the best countermagic in the game.
-The best thing you can do in a game of Magic is to simply tell your opponent “no.” Removal often does the job, but cards that have an immediate impact when they enter the battlefield can weaken their effectiveness.
-Countermagic stops problems before they’re even a problem.
+Among the best things you can do in a game of Magic is to simply tell your opponent “no”.
+Removal often does the job, but cards that have an immediate impact when they enter the battlefield can weaken their effectiveness.
+Countermagic stops problems before they’re a problem.

 Another benefit to blue is that it works really well with artifacts, which are historically one of the best card types in the game.
+Mono-blue certainly has access to the best blue artifacts too.
 As you can see from the list above, there’s no end to the blue cards you can use to cheat or replicate massive artifacts.

 Is Mono-Blue Good in Commander?

 It can be.
 Blue is considered the best color in Magic for good reason and has some of the strongest cards and strategies in the game.
 The main drawback is that blue inherently has trouble dealing with resolved permanents.
 If you try to counter every spell in a game, you’ll just run out of countermagic and annoy your opponents.
-You need to learn to play a controlling strategy that picks off key pieces.
+You need to learn to play a control strategy and pick off key pieces.

 Another drawback comes from the social aspect.
-Some players don’t like playing against mono-blue and pressure you extra hard because they think you’ll ruin their fun with a slew of countermagic (which you might be planning to do).
-But nothing feels more rewarding than coming out on top of a game where everybody is gunning for the mono-blue player.
+Some players don’t like to play against mono-blue and pressure you extra hard because they think you’ll ruin their fun with a slew of countermagic (which you might be planning to do).
+Nothing feels more rewarding than coming out on top of a game where everybody is gunning for the mono-blue player.

 Commanding Conclusion